karma4u101/FoBo/README.md

 This external/optional Lift module is a love, peace and harmony mix of the [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and the [ZURB/Foundation](http://foundation.zurb.com/) toolkits.

+A **live demo** of the use of this demo can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/) and the github repo for the lift basic template (demo) using this module can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).

 If you do not need the mix of both the toolkits it is also easy to set up this module for use with either of the toolkits separately.

 Lift comes by default, at this writing, bundled with [blueprint](http://blueprintcss.org/) as hooked up CSS toolkit, with this module